ufs-community/ufsjedi-bundle/README.md

 # Note - not yet tested on macOS with spack-stack
 #ecbuild --build=debug -DUFS_APP=S2S ..
 2>&1 | tee log.ecbuild

 On macOS, it may be required to pass -DCMAKE_EXE_LINKER_FLAGS="-Wl,-no_compact_unwind" to the ecbuild command.
+Further, if using the native Apple clang compiler with llvm-openmp installed via homebrew or spack, it may be necessary to add -DCMAKE_SHARED_LINKER_FLAGS="/path/to/llvm-openmp-x.y.z/lib/libomp.dylib" to the ecbuild command.

 While building with SOCA (NG-GODAS or S2S) there will be a long pause during configuration when ecbuild is downloading the input files for the test to be run.